Jan Košek: Charity Cup triumphs

+Final years

 1912 was another great year for Košek, he notched up 68 goals.
 For the third time in a row, Slavia Prague won the Charity Cup, in a 4–3 victory against FK Viktoria Žižkov.
-On March 26, 1912, the Slavia footballers won over the team of English students at the University of London 6: 1.
-The day before, on March 25, they won 5: 0.
+On 26 March 1912, the Slavia footballers won over the team of English students at the University of London 6–1.
+The day before, on 25 March, they won 5–0.
 In these matches, Košek scored 6 goals, Šroubek and Jaroslav Bohata after two goals, Široký scored one, this total is for both games together.
 In addition to the shooters, Romováček's goalkeepers were also on the field in both matches, and Pimmer caught the next day.
-Krummer, Veselý and Hajný played in the defence, E. Benda, Majzl, G. Macoun and Holý were in the middle and Medek the attacker.
+Rudolf Krummer, Richard Veselý and Hajný played in the defence, Emmanuel Benda, Majzl, G. Macoun and Holý were in the middle and Medek the attacker.
+By the end of 1912, Kosek had scored 803 goals in 295 games for Slavia Prague.

 1913 was Košek's final full year at Slavia Prague as a player.
-On March 29 he announced that he was to retire from football at the age of just 29.
+On 29 March he announced that he was to retire from football at the age of just 29.
+Jan Košek, the long-time captain of SK Slavia, a football player of which there are only a few in the contingent field, but also in England, is giving up his football career.
+His marksmanship was unsurpassed in his form and to this day we do not have a similar shooter.
+Gifted by nature with temperament, flexibility and combativeness..
+His solos are no less famous than his long-range shooting.
+Today he is leaving the field, he has joined the ranks of Old Boys, where he will play more comfortably.
+However, the SK Slavia committee is sure of his services, as the retired footballer has the best credentials to become a capable club official based on his rich experience.

 1914 sparked a change of decision from Košek, as he agreed to play several games for Slavia Prague, due to lack of players.
 During this year he played a total of 6 games and scored 8 goals.
+In his final recorded game for Slavia's first-team, Kosek scored 2 goals and registered an assist, in a 7-0 victory over First Vienna.